Trout Support Lure 5 Pack

 Notes for fishing weedless in saltwater:

-Just like many of us had to learn new fishing methods like when Paul Brown lures came onto the scene, getting the best hook up ratio with weedless rigged baits also takes learning something new.
+Just like many of us had to learn new fishing methods when Paul Brown lures came onto the scene, getting the best hook up ratio with weedless rigged baits also takes learning something new.
 If we treat them like treble hooked lures, or exposed hooks like jigheads that won't work for a weedless rig very well.
 They are different and require different hook setting methods to achieve best results.
-There are on the market some lures in this category that even with the below recommendations will not achieve decent ratios, but the below will certainly help all weedless rig hook up ratio.
+There are some lures in this category that even with the below recommendations will not achieve decent hook up ratios, but the below will certainly help all weedless rig hook up effectiveness.

 In fishing for inshore species, we tend to use light to medium action rods with little backbone.
 That does not help hook up ratio with weedless rigged lures of any brand.
 But I think some compensations in other areas can make up for the rod; there's no need to buy another rod.

 - Secondly, use braided line because it has little to no stretch.
 Monofilament has way too much stretch to get a good hook set here.
-Mono, in this instance, would take all the energy in the hook set and just abosrb it; We have to MOVE the bait.
+A monofilament main line, in this instance, would take all the energy in the hook set and just abosrb it; We have to MOVE the bait.
+I do recommend using a Fluoro or Mono leader tied to the main line via your choice of line to leader knot.

 - Tighten your drag down to where only the largest trout or red could pull line off the reel.
-This is done to stop slippage so we can move the bait in the fishes mouth upon hookset.
-If drag is too loose, the line slips on the hookset and doesn't move the bait to the lips.
+This is done to reduce slippage so we can move the bait in the fishes mouth upon hookset.
+If drag is loose, the line slips on the hookset and doesn't move the bait to the lips.
 The drag should be able to be pulled out but only for a big red or trout..
-I can barely pull mine out by hand (take care not to cut your hand with small braid diameters, use a glove or towel to protect the skin if you are new to this.
+I can barely pull mine out by hand (take care not to cut your hand with small braid diameters).

 - Upon getting a strike from a predator, stealthily, without the fish noticing, point the rod toward the fish and take up line without putting pressure on the fish.
 Just a couple cranks of the reel; this doesn't have to be perfect, the intent is to prepare for the hook set by starting with the rod lower and with less line 'out'.